PjHurtig/project-three/README.md

 ![flowchart](https://i.imgur.com/b9vQW16.png)

 ## Rules of the game

 ---

 ### Dice

+There are 12 dice each with six sides in the game.
+Each dice have a color that represents the number of traps, treasures and empty the user can get by rolling them.

+- Green Dice: This is the most favourable dice, 3 treasures, 2 empty and only 1 trap.

+- Yellow Dice: This is the middle-of-the-line dice, 2 treasures, 2 empty and 2 traps.

+- Red Dice: The most dangerous dice, 3 traps, 2 empty and only 1 treasure.

 ### Traps

+When a trap is rolled, the "total traps counter" adds 1 and if the user gets 3 the game is over.

 ### Treasures

+When a treasure is rolled, the "total treasures counter" adds 1 and the goal is to collect as many as possible before they run out of dice or the total traps is 3 or more.

 ## Technologies Used

+---

 ### Language

+Python

 #### Python Packages